Welcome to Valvette Systems’

 Sprinkler & Shower Conservation Products

 Here you find the important information about 21st-Century sprinkler & shower conservation products arranged into 7 categories: Categories 1, 2 and 3, show the 3 different ways LittleValve parts – also known as In-stem Flow Regulators – are incorporated into sprinkler parts and demonstrated in the adjacent video.
 Category 4 shows how to use some of those parts for ‘Drip’ and Micro-Spray applications.
 Category 5 offers the tools one uses to facilitate the use of LittleValve parts.
 There’s also one handy sprinkler tool to have if you do NOT have LittleValves but still helpful with them.
 Category 6 provides the right nozzles for the many ways water is conserved when sprinklers are brought into the 21st-Century.
 This only happens with In-stem Flow Regulating (IFR) sprinklers and sprinkler parts.
 The nozzle is the attachment on top of the sprinkler from which water is actually emitted.
-The trick to LittleValves is knowing what nozzle to use.
-Lastly, Category 7 is our newest product, which is for conserving water as well as energy costs and sewer charges normally based on water usage.
+Remember, the trick to LittleValves is knowing what nozzle to use.
+Lastly, Category 7 is our newest product, which is for showers, that conserves water as well as energy costs and sewer charges normally based on water usage.
 This product is NOT for the person taking the shower, rather it is for the person paying the utility bills.

 LittleValve Sprinkler & Shower